How to prep your prayer journal

 Blank Sections

 If there is anything you WISHED we had a section for, this is your opportunity to customize your journal!
 Use this page to expand on a section that needs more lines or even add more Scripture here!
-I normally have one section to pray for my business, another for all those people I’ve said “I’ll be praying for you!” so that I really mean it. and I’ve also had sections for friends trying to conceive or missionaries.
+I normally have one section to pray for my business, another for all those people I’ve said “I’ll be praying for you!” so that I really mean it, and I’ve also had sections for friends trying to conceive or friends that are missionaries.

 Another one of our favorite ideas is to keep one of these sections for lessons from your current reads (whether books or Scripture) that you want to pray about and live out!